Food Culture of the South

-- Weigh down cabbage with a sterilized glass or jar that fits into ferment vessel and press down until liquid is released.
-(I weigh down glass or jar with a thick weight like a rock or cutting board so I do not have to stand around putting pressure on glass.)
+- Weigh down cabbage with a sterilized glass or jar that fits into the ferment vessel and press down until liquid is released.
+You may want to top the sterilized glass or jar with a heavy rock or other weight that will keep pressure on the cabbage.

-- Ferment for at least five days.
-It will start getting tangy in 1-2 weeks.
-You should taste it along the way, and refrigerate it when it gets to your liking.
+- Ferment for at least 5 days.
+Cabbage will start getting tangy in 1 to 2 weeks.
+You should taste it along the way, and refrigerate it when it’s fermented to your liking.
 The sauerkraut gets more sour the longer the ferment goes.
-I prefer 3-6 weeks.
+(Cebulka prefers fermenting for 3 to 6 weeks.)

 - From Andrew Cebulka of Charleston, South Carolina